Oceanic Research Institute (ORI @ResearchOceanic)

 Since the two ships, La Boheme and Carola are core to the operations of ORI, let's examine their history and current status.

-Carola/Courage as represented on the ORI information at Linkedin:
+Carola/Courage as represented on Linkedin:

 Carola/Courage as she actually is in January, 2019 in Rudkobing: